dave/wildernessprime/content/expeditions/great-himalaya-trail/gear-mountaineering.en.md

 social_date: 2019-03-25 10:00:00 +0000
 ---

+{{% card %}}

+#### Post trail update

+I hugely regret not taking my crampons and ice axe on the first section (from Kanchenjunga Base Camp to Makalu Base Camp).
+The first few high sections (Nango La, Lumbha Sumbha, Molun Pokhari) were all extremely dangerous without crampons.

+Our mountaineering gear all worked extremely well, however I think we were lucky that our Petzl Leopard crampons lasted the whole trek.
+The Dyneema cord joining the front and back of the crampons together was badly worn from walking across rocks, and could have snapped at any time.

+{{% /card %}}

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1553073044/leopard.jpg)

 I've chosen the lightest mountaineering gear available.
 Although we'll only be using it for five days, we'll be carrying it for several weeks of hiking, so weight is critical.